Mich-Dich/PFF/.github/wiki/util/Profiling.md

-# Benchmarking   -   ONLY IN DEBUG
+# Profiling   -   ONLY IN DEBUG
- ## Benchmarking Macros
+ ## Profiling Macros

-  The `PFF_SCOPED_BENCHMARK` macro simplifies the use of benchmarking within a scoped block.
+  The `PFF_SCOPED_BENCHMARK` macro simplifies the use of Profiling within a scoped block.
 It automatically collects the durations of each execution of the given scope.
   When the count of collected samples is equal to the specefied number, it logs a message with the average duration.

   CAUTION - This means this Macro will only collect the duration of this scope, multiply calling this scope is the respensibility of the surounding code (best used in calculations done each frame)